yacy/yacy_search_server/README.md

 Container technology may be more flexible and lightweight and also works fine with YaCy.

+These technologies can either be deployed locally, on remote machines you own, or in the 'cloud'.
+Decide what fits the most your privacy requirements.

+### Docker

+Deploy easily YaCy on a Docker cloud provider of your choice (can be a machine you own) with the deploy button at the top of this page.

-More details for YaCy with Docker [[docker/Readme.md|here]].
+More details for YaCy with Docker in [[docker/Readme.md]].

+### Heroku

-You can deploy on [[Heroku|https://www.heroku.com/]] platform using the deploy button at the top of this page.
+Deploy easily on [Heroku](https://www.heroku.com/) PaaS (Platform as a service) provider using the deploy button at the top.

+More details for YaCy on Heroku in [[Heroku.md]].

 ## Port 8090 is bad, people are not allowed to access that port